 When shopping for a Japanese knife set, there are a few features that can contribute to quality and durability, including the tang, cutting edge, material, and manufacturing process.

 - Material: Common materials include carbon steel, stainless steel, and high-carbon stainless steel.
 Carbon steel is a hard material that is easier to resharpen.
 However, it is prone to rust, stains, or chips without proper care, which involves carefully cleaning and drying the blade after each use.
-Traditional Japanese knives are made of a type of carbon steel called hagane.
-Since carbon steel is harder to maintain, modern residential knives are often made from other steels.
+Traditional Japanese knives are made of a type of carbon steel called “hagane.”
+Since carbon steel is harder to maintain, modern residential knives are often made from other kinds of steel.
 Stainless steel is an easy-to-maintain blade material that is rust- and stain-resistant.
 The material is less fragile than carbon steel, requiring less maintenance.
 Another popular material for modern Japanese-style knives is high-carbon stainless steel.
-This type of stainless steel has a higher carbon content than regular stainless steel.
-This gives it many of the benefits of carbon steel, like its ability to maintain a razor-sharp edge, but makes it less prone to rust or stains.
+As its name suggests, this type of stainless steel has a higher carbon content than regular stainless steel.
+This higher carbon content provides many of the benefits of carbon steel, such as its ability to maintain a razor-sharp edge, but makes the blade less prone to rust or stains.

 - Forged vs. stamped: Knife blades are manufactured in either a forging or stamping process.
 To make forged blades, a bar of steel alloy is heated up and pounded to form the knife shape.
-Forged knives tend to be heavier and have a bolster (the thick ridge of steel between the blade and the handle on forged knives).
+Forged knives tend to be heavier and have a bolster (the thick ridge of steel between the blade and the handle).
 On the other hand, stamped blades are cut or stamped out directly from a sheet of steel.
-These knives tend to feel lighter and usually don’t have a bolster.
+These knives typically feel lighter and usually don’t have a bolster.
 Forged knives tend to have a better reputation when it comes to quality, but some well-made stamped knives now rival the quality of forged knives.

 Depending on the knife set, a range of knife lengths may be included.
-Consider choosing a set that best covers your daily food-prepping habits.
+Users should consider choosing a set that best covers their daily food-prepping habits.